Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Evaluation Metrics

 \section{Evaluation Metrics}

 In this section, we describe the evaluation metrics that can be used to evaluate the agent's performance as it interacts with an environment.
 Based on Dopamine, we use the evaluation step-size ``iterations'', defined as a predetermined number of episodes.
+In MuJoCo tasks, updates refer to policy updates.
 Figure~\ref{fig:terminology} illustrates the evaluation metrics used in this work, as defined in~\citet{taylor2009transfer}: